Albuquerque, New Mexico

 Albuquerque International Sunport, and the state's flagship and largest university, the University of New Mexico.
 The U.S. federal government has a strong presence through Sandia National Laboratories, one of three laboratories of the National Nuclear Security Administration, and Kirtland Air Force Base, the largest installation in the Air Force Global Strike Command.

-Albuquerque is home to several historic landmarks, including over 160 sites listed on the National Register of Historic Places.
-Notable annual events include the Albuquerque International Balloon Fiesta, the largest balloon festival in the world, the Gathering of Nations, the largest powwow in North America, and the New Mexico State Fair.
+Nicknamed ABQ, Burque, and Duke City, Albuquerque is home to several historic landmarks, including over 160 sites listed on the National Register of Historic Places.
+Notable annual events include the Albuquerque International Balloon Fiesta, the largest balloon festival in the world, previously the Gathering of Nations, which was the largest powwow in North America, and the New Mexico State Fair.
 Albuquerque is also known for its restaurant scene, which features both New Mexican and global cuisine, and as a center of New Mexican music and architecture.

 History

+Pre-colonial history

 Petroglyphs carved into basalt in the western part of the city bear testimony to a Native American presence in the area dating back many centuries.
 These are preserved in the Petroglyph National Monument.

 The Tanoan and Keresan peoples had lived along the Rio Grande for centuries before European colonists arrived in the area that developed as Albuquerque.
 By the 1500s, there were around 20 Tiwa pueblos along a 60 mi stretch of river from present-day Algodones to the Rio Puerco confluence south of Belen.
 Of these, 12 or 13 were densely clustered near present-day Bernalillo, and the remainder were spread out to the south.

 Two Tiwa pueblos lie on the outskirts of present-day Albuquerque.
 Both have been continuously inhabited for many centuries: Sandia Pueblo was founded in the 14th century, and Pueblo of Isleta is documented in written records since the early 17th century.
 It was then chosen as the site of the San Agustín de la Isleta Mission, a Catholic mission.

-The historic Navajo, Apache, and Comanche peoples were likely to have set camps in the Albuquerque area, as there is evidence of trade and cultural exchange among the different Native American groups going back centuries before European arrival.
+Before colonization, the Navajo, Apache, and Comanche peoples likely set up camps in the Albuquerque area, as there is evidence of trade and cultural exchange among these Native American groups dating back centuries before European arrival.